ShivamSingh22/Card-transaction-data-api/README.md

 API Fetches data from a dataset of card transaction details in format CSV.

-# The solution of each test case can be found in the postman_screenshots folder

-There are .png images showing the URL endpoints, params and the body of the request.
+There are .png images showing some sample usecases including the URL endpoints, params and the body of the request in the folder postman_screenshots.

 # The APIs of 4 types can be found